hagiosofori/delightful-workflow/plan_template.md

   - details can be expressed in pseudocode, but the closer to the real implementation, the better.
   - when unsure about how to implement a particular feature, isolated experiments and demos can prove very helpful.
   - these codesandbox experiments and demos for individual steps can be linked right under the step.
+  - if isolating the experiment will prove difficult / incomplete, implement the experiment in a new branch, and push as part of the PR.
 - then define the various tests that will be written for that particular implementation detail
   - consider the following situations when testing
-    - what are all the possible inputs and outputs this code can produce? test that this is the case. ie: it does what it's supposed to do, under all expected cases & edge cases.
+    - what are all the possible inputs and outputs this code can handle/produce? test that this is the case. ie: it does what it's supposed to do, under all expected cases & edge cases.
     - performance testing
     - security testing
 - eg: